Get a Restful Sleep with Acupressure

 The more I have learned, over time, about the human body, the more I have come to believe in acupressure.
 And I find that acupressure is wonderful for helping to put me in the ideal state for the most rejuvenating sleep I’ve ever had.

-Most of us live very high-stress lifestyles, and stress is bad for everything from hypertension, to inducing weight gain and hormone imbalance, to inhibiting optimum brain functions, to allowing us to achieve a good night of sleep.
+Most of us live very stressful lifestyles, and stress is bad for everything from hypertension, to inducing weight gain and hormone imbalance, to inhibiting optimum brain functions, to allowing us to achieve a good night of sleep.

 For me, acupressure helps relieve the kind of bodily stress I acquire throughout the day that can leave me tossing and turning in bed all night, losing precious hours of sleep that I desperately need.